paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 * **Prop up some black and white cards** against the wall for baby to look at.
 * **Lean a mirror against the wall** so baby can look at himself.
-* **Prop a board book against the wall, and let baby look at the images.
-Babies love looking at other babies.
-So I’d open up books, like Baby Faces  Global Babies﻿﻿ Global Babies, while Hayden was on his tummy.**
+* **Prop a board book against the wall, and let baby look at the images.** Babies love looking at other babies.
+So I’d open up books, [Baby Faces](https://amzn.to/3eL0jz6) or [Global Babies](https://amzn.to/3Dgu1oY), while Hayden was on his tummy.
 * **Use a mobile during tummy time**.
 Hayden loved this!
 It offered a new perspective and motivated him to lift that heavy head!

-I’d also tear a few pages from daily calendars of baby animals ([Baby Animals 2022 Box Calendar](https://www.amazon.com/Baby-Animals-Calendar-Daily-Desktop/dp/1549220322/ref=sr_1_1?crid=1M5S4L6YI09X3&keywords=Baby+Animals+2022+Box+Calendar&qid=1662978858&sprefix=baby+animals+2022+box+calendar+%2Caps%2C92&sr=8-1)) or artwork ([Art Page-A-Day Gallery Calendar](https://www.amazon.com/Page-Day-Gallery-Calendar-2022/dp/1523512237/ref=sr_1_2?keywords=Art+Page-A-Day+Gallery+Calendar&qid=1662978798&sr=8-2)) and line the wall with them.
+I’d also tear a few pages from daily calendars of baby animals ([Baby Animals 2022 Box Calendar](https://amzn.to/3EWUPMi)) or artwork ([Art Page-A-Day Gallery Calendar](https://amzn.to/3MPfB2u) [](https://www.amazon.com/Page-Day-Gallery-Calendar-2022/dp/1523512237/ref=sr_1_2?keywords=Art+Page-A-Day+Gallery+Calendar&qid=1662978798&sr=8-2)) and line the wall with them.
 Hayden was mesmerized!

 Tummy time can be really hard for baby.